1970s: Answering the wake-up call, creating a community

 In 1985, the group joined with similar groups that had started in metropolitan New York and elsewhere in the Mid-Atlantic states.
 The new organization became the Northeast Solar Energy Association—conveniently, still NESEA—and embraced the entire region from Maine to Washington, DC.

-NESEA’s agenda soon expanded beyond solar to include transportation issues and energy-efficient building construction.
-In 1989, the first annual American Tour de Sol, a solar car demonstration and championship, traveled from Montpelier, VT to Boston, MA and continued for 18 years.
+NESEA’s agenda soon expanded beyond solar to include transportation issues, K-12 education, and energy-efficient building construction.
+In 1989, the first annual American Tour de Sol, America’s Green Car Competition & Festival, traveled from Montpelier, VT to Boston, MA and continued for 18 years.
 To reflect the broadened agenda, NESEA changed names again, to the current Northeast Sustainable Energy Association.
 Still NESEA.

 1990s: NESEA finds a home

 In 1994, we moved to a former railroad administration building in the center of Greenfield, MA, a small city that lies between the Connecticut River and the Berkshires.
 We committed to creating a community park and educational green space on the adjacent land, and the resulting Greenfield Energy Park opened in 1999.
 In 2008, NESEA transferred full operation of the park to the City of Greenfield.

 2000s: Getting more focused and more streamlined